-Yes, I say “newfound” jazz internet because while there may have been folks out there travelling that “Information Superhighway,” no one was carpooling.
+Yes, I say “newfound” jazz internet because while there may have been folks out there traveling that “Information Superhighway,” no one was carpooling.
 True, there have been folks on the internet who have done blogging for years.
-I’ve followed [Ethan Iverson]’s writing for some time, cerebral as I may find it on occasion.
-[Destination: OUT] has been churning out the avant garde jazz gems for going on four years now.
-[Willard Jenkins] has maintained a good presence online since 2007.
+I’ve followed Ethan Iverson’s writing for some time, cerebral as I may find it on occasion.
+Destination: OUT has been churning out the avant-garde jazz gems for going on four years now.
+Willard Jenkins has maintained a good presence online since 2007.
 Still, there hasn’t been a cohesive force between all these elements until very recently.
-I personally haven’t noticed much of the jazz internet until very recently, actually since the [Terry Teachout fiasco].
+I personally haven’t noticed much of the jazz internet until very recently, actually since the Terry Teachout fiasco.
 I’d like to think most folks around these parts didn’t see what I saw until that fateful editorial made the rounds.